OWASP/www-chapter-berhampore/index.md

 ----------
 Welcome to the Berhampore chapter homepage.
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
-The chapter leaders are <a href="mailto:sandipan.roy@owasp.org">Sandipan Roy</a>, <a href="mailto:apurbo.mandal@owasp.org">Apurbo Mandal</a>.
+The chapter leaders are <a href="mailto:sandipan.roy@owasp.org">Sandipan Roy</a>, <a href="mailto:apurbo.mandal@owasp.org">Apurbo Mandal</a>, <a href="mailto:debraj.dey@owasp.org">Debraj Dey</a>.

 Follow chapter news on [Linkedin](https://www.linkedin.com/groups/13998122/) \| [Meetup](https://www.meetup.com/owasp-berhampore-chapter) \| [Telegram](https://t.me/OWASP_BHP) \| [Facebook Group](https://www.facebook.com/groups/owaspbhp/) \| [Twitter](https://twitter.com/OWASP_BHP)